 Last week I shared a HUGE list of tips for living debt free.
 In the coming weeks I’ve planned posts on scheduling your time more effectively, handling money with your spouse, plus an FAQ.
 I want your year to be the best one possible!
 Today we’re going to talk about the SERIOUS issue of overwhelming mortgage debt.[Read more…]

-As you probably already know, our family loves to shop online and we love to save money.
+As you probably already know, our family loves to shop online and we love to save money by comparing prices from a place like www.hoteudeals.com.
 Unless you’ve been living under a rock, you probably know most of the benefits of shopping online already, but humor me for a bit because I may teach you a thing or two about simplifying your online shopping experience and save you some money along the way.
 [Read more…]

 We all know we should eat healthy, get plenty of sleep at night, exercise, and be proactive with managing our finances.
 And yet we’re a society that hits the drive thru, stays up too late to get up early, sits on the couch Netflix binge watching and lives on credit cards.
 We want all the benefits without being disciplined enough to earn them.
 Wouldn’t it be nice if just one thing in our life could be easy?!